bwassef2/AE-370-Project-2/README.md

 ## License

 This project is for academic use.
-NASA data is public domain per [NASA Open Access Policy](https://www.nasa.gov/open/researchaccess/).
+NASA data is public domain per [NASA Public Access Plan](https://www.nasa.gov/wp-content/uploads/2021/12/nasa-ocs-public-access-plan-may-2023.pdf).